recepdagli/gpt-counter-extention/README.md

 # gpt-counter-extention

-a tool for track the current limitation of GPT-4.
+a simple tool for track the current limitation of GPT-4.

 set the time, click the "GPT!" and know how much you used!